learningequality/ka-lite/docs/faq.rst

 How can local curriculum be generated?
 --------------------------------------

-Local content creation is something that Learning Equality intends to build into future platforms.
-If you would like to be notified when it is available, subscribe for updates on our `home page`_, or if you would like to help fund this project, please `click here <https://learningequality.org/give/>`_.
+Local content creation is something that Learning Equality intends to build into future `platforms <https://learningequality.org/kolibri/>`_.
+If you would like to be notified when it is available, subscribe for `updates <https://learningequality.org/kolibri/>`_, or if you would like to help fund this project, please `click here <https://learningequality.org/give/>`_.

 .. _home page: http://kalite.learningequality.org/